Waste Management Facilities

 - liquid waste

-- distress beacons (EPIRBs) You can drop these off to Enirgi Batteries, Mellor Street, Gympie.
+- distress beacons (EPIRBs) You can drop these off at Enirgi Batteries, Mellor Street, Gympie

 - commercial quantities of engine oil